This course aims to develop knowledge and understanding of the key issues in the development and operations of a visitor attraction.

-The course requires attendance on three individual consecutive days from 9.15am to 5.15pm on 29, 30 and 31 March 2017 plus two additional ‘Learning Set’ days from 10am to 1pm on 5, 26 April and 3 May 2017 to meet with the tutors and student groups to develop assessed work (attendance is only required on one of the Learning Set days).
+The course requires attendance on three individual consecutive days from 9.15am to 5.15pm in late March 2018 plus two additional ‘Learning Set’ days from 10am to 1pm in April 2018 to meet with the tutors and student groups to develop assessed work (attendance is only required on one of the Learning Set days).
+Dates to be confirmed.

 Any undergraduate degree.

 International applicants whose first language is not English must meet the minimum English entrance requirements of the University, which is a minimum acceptable score for the British Council IELTS of 6.0 (with no contributing band of less than 5.5) or equivalent.